JoshBamford09/weather-app/README.md

-This is the Weateher App!
+This is the Weather App!